Al4ise/Azule/README.md

 # Azule

-A tool used to inject files/tweaks in iOS apps.
+A tool used to inject jailbreak tweaks into jailed iOS apps.

-## Requirements
+## Tool Requirements
 * Homebrew
 * Xcode Command Line Tools